 Things to do in & near Ilingas beach

-There are many activities for you to indulge in while visiting these captivating, scenic views.
+There are many activities in Crete and Ilingas beach for you to indulge in while visiting these captivating, scenic views.
 You can spend a relaxing day in the picturesque Loutro village in southwestern Crete.
 The crystal-clear waters and relatively inaccessible beach would freshen up your mood and your tastebuds with traditional food from a tavern.
 For hiking lovers, visits to Samaria and Aradena Gorges will be invigorating.
 The 16-kilometre hike in Samaria gorge, with its circuitous path and wooden steps, is sure to enrich your hiking experience.
 On the way, the ravine narrows to a stretch named “Iron Gates”, where the gorge tapers to a mere four metres across.
 The gorge of Aradena is located in the region of Sfakia.
 It is much quieter than Samaria and is more difficult for people without any walking experience.
 But it sure allows for a secluded, peaceful walk.

 Other beaches near Ilingas Beach